ttaubert/octoblog/source/_posts/2015-10-27-more-privacy-less-latency-improved-handshakes-in-tls-13.markdown

 the order of messages, directly appends application data (e.g. `GET / HTTP/1.1`).
-Everything after the `ClientHello` will be encrypted with the [static secret](https://tlswg.github.io/tls13-spec/#key-schedule), derived from the client's ephemeral *KeyShare* and the semi-static DH parameters given in the server's configuration.
+Everything after the `ClientHello` will be encrypted with the [static secret](https://tlswg.github.io/tls13-spec/#key-schedule), derived from the client's ephemeral *KeyShareEntry* and the semi-static DH parameters given in the server's configuration.
+The `end_of_early_data` alert indicates the end of the flight.

 The server, if able and willing to decrypt, responds with its default set of messages and immediately appends the contents of the requested resource. *That's